-- Our shelters provide showers every evening to all guests.
+- Our shelters provide showers and hygene items every evening to all guests.

 - Cost is a factor on what can be done as GCRM operates on a bank line of credit.
 Any City, County, State or Federal emergency funding takes between 6-12 weeks to reimburse from the time supplies have been ordered or services are performed that require payroll.
 This period can present a financial hardship and means GCRM must pay extra loan fees and interest to front the funding.

 - GCRM will, until forced to do otherwise, operate all of its Homeless services.
 The Gospel Center Rescue Mission is one of the Lord's Combat Units, and we “run to the fight” (prepared as best we can) and not away from it.

 With this in mind the following approach is current or is being put in place:

 - Campus Cleaning

 - All surfaces will be wiped down with bleach solution at a ratio of 1/3 cup per gallon of water or four teaspoons per quart of water once daily upon guest departure for Men’s Lodge and three times a day for New Hope Family Shelter, Women’s Recuperative Care area and Men’s Recuperative Care Center.

 - Kitchen will be wiped down three times daily with bleach solution mentioned above.

 - Install a hand washing sink in the Homeless Courtyard as soon as possible.

 - Hand sanitizer wall dispensers or pump bottles will be placed throughout Campus as supplies become available.